If you’re considering taking a cruise you may be wondering if a short cruise is worth the price and if it’ll give you the true cruise experience.

 A Short Cruise Doesn’t Have to Mean Limited Ports

-You may think that by taking a short cruise you will be missing out on ports that you may have otherwise visited.
 It’s important to remember that longer cruises may have more sea days than shorter cruises and it is actually possible to pick a cruise that includes more than one port per day.

-Celestyal are a greek cruise line and if you are cruising to Greece I’d strongly recommend Celestyal, it’s the best way to be surrounded by greek people, culture and food.
-To learn more about a Celestyal cruise, check out my review here: Celestyal Cruises Review and Daily Photo Diary.
+Celestyal are a Greek cruise line and if you are cruising to Greece I’d strongly recommend them.
+It’s the best way to be surrounded by Greek people, culture and food.

-One Night Cruises are Rarely Possible
+One Night Cruises are Occasionally Possible

 Believe it or not, it is possible to take a one-night cruise although whether this really counts as a cruise or not is up to you.